apache/pekko-projection/docs/src/main/paradox/durable-state.md

 The @scala[`DurableStateChange[AccountEntity.Account]`]@java[`DurableStateChange<AccountEntity.Account>`] is what the `Projection` handler will process.
 It contains the `State` and additional meta data, such as the offset that will be stored by the `Projection`.
-See @apidoc[akka.persistence.query.DurableStateChange] for full details of what it contains.
+See @apidoc[pekko.persistence.query.DurableStateChange] for full details of what it contains.

 ## SourceProvider for changesBySlices